rkapl123/ScriptAddin/docs/README.md

 - parent folders for `arg`, `res`, `scriptrng`/`scriptcell` and `diag` entries.
 Not existing folders are created automatically, so dynamical paths can be given here.
 - for `exec`, additional commandline switches can be passed here to the executable (like "/c" for cmd.exe, this is required to start a subsequent script).
 This overrides the standard setting `ExeArgs<ScriptType>`
 - for `path`, the default file suffix for the script files can be given here (".R", ".pl", ".py"...).
 This overrides the standard setting `FSuffix<ScriptType>`.
+- for `envvar`, the value of the environment variable to be added.
 - for `type` a value of `n` or `no` (case insensitive) can be used to disregard any output to standard err by the script engine as an error.
 This overrides the standard setting `StdErrX<ScriptType>`

 The definitions are loaded into the ScriptDefinition dropdown either on opening/activating a Workbook with above named areas or by pressing the small dialogBoxLauncher "Show AboutBox" on the Script Addin Ribbon Tab and clicking "refresh ScriptDefinitions":